Independence, flexibility, and the potential for higher revenue — these are just some of the many benefits of becoming an owner-operator.

 If there’s anyone who can verify the integrity of a carrier, it’s the carrier’s own lease purchase owner-operators and company drivers.

 You should already have a list of contacts if you’ve been in the trucking business long enough.
-If not, trucking communities, like Truckers Forum, can be excellent places to start.
+If not, trucking communities, such as Truckers Forum or Rate Per Mile Masters can be excellent places to start.

 4. Learn about ELDs

 As an owner-operator, you need to be updated on everything that goes on in the trucking industry.

 The ELD mandate, for example, is something that truckers cannot ignore.

 An electronic logging device automatically records the Hours of Service and duty status information, as per the federal regulations.
 ELDs can also reduce administrative burden, such as manually doing paper logs, log auditing, IFTA reporting, and performance monitoring.

 5. Think like a business owner